Looking for the hydration percentage by pizza style?

 It also has a longer fermentation than other pizza dough and is very similar to NYC pizza recipes.

 To get the authentic flavor, many of these pizzas are cooked in coal-fired ovens.
-It’s also a must if covered with lots of mozzarella cheese that are usually called ‘Motz.’
+It’s also a must if covered with lots of mozzarella cheese usually called ‘Motz.’
 It’s not uncommon that some pizza toppings will include clams, grated cheese, and smoky bacon!

-Detroit Pizza Dough Hydration
+Detroit Pizza Hydration

 Any decent Detroit-style pizza dough will have 60-65% water hydration.
 This variant of the Chicago deep-dish pizza makes a focaccia-like texture that is light yet crispy.